Psykkana/Project-Shirayuki/README.md

 <p>Successor to [Project-Gotland](https://github.com/Psykkana/Project-Gotland)</p>
 <p>Initially built off of code from https://github.com/learncodebygaming/java_2d_game</p>
 <p>Makes use of Swing, JFrame, and associated libraries to create a GUI-based system</p>
+<p>Assets not made by us belong to their respective creators and rights holders</p>

 ---